 Conditions Associated with Leaky Gut

-- Autoimmune conditions – rheumatoid arthritis, multiple sclerosis (MS), lupus, type I diabetes
+- Autoimmune conditions – Rheumatoid arthritis, Multiple sclerosis (MS), Systemic lupus erythematosus, Diabetes

 - Autism